NFL Rumors: Oakland Raiders Trying To Void Antonio Brown’s Contract, Sending Him To Free Agency

 — Vic Tafur (@VicTafur) September 4, 2019

 Even though the Raiders gave Brown a $50 million contract after trading for him last year, others have speculated that the Raiders may be looking to trade Brown.
-As Sportstrac noted on Twitter, it doesn’t appear that cutting Antonio Brown outright would be much of an option for the Raiders.
-Doing so would leave them with $30.125 million in dead cap space, but if the team managed to trade Brown it would just be a $1 million dead cap hit.
+As Spotrac noted on Twitter, it doesn’t appear that cutting Antonio Brown outright would be much of an option for the Raiders.
+Doing so would leave them with $30.125 million in dead cap space.
+However, if the team managed to trade Brown, it would just be a $1 million dead cap hit.

 Moving on from Antonio Brown